arashkazemi/tati/README.md

 Kensakan is a javascript library that makes it possible to debug, step, pause and watch local variables in javascript code without using browser's internal inspector.
-It works by restructuring and running the given code in asynchronously.
+It works by restructuring and running the given code asynchronously.
 It can even step into the for loop test and update statements or follow the execution inside try-catch blocks and arrow functions.